ralam/Job-Scheduler/README.md

 # Job Scheduler

 Front-end clone of [Heroku Scheduler][1].
-To start the server locally, run
+To start the server locally, clone this repo and run
 ```
 npm install
 npm start